lordthorzonus/yii2-monolog/README.md

 #### Main channel
 The component automatically registers a main channel which is used when requesting `Psr\Log\LoggerInterface` from the DI container or when fetching a Logger from the component without specifying a channel name.

-The main channel is configurable with configuration key `mainChannel`
+The main channel is configurable with the configuration key `mainChannel`
 ```php

 [